portovep/portovep/README.md

 🤓 Technical lead at [@Thoughtworks](https://thoughtworks.com) <br>
 🇪🇸 Born in Galicia, Spain

 ### What I have been building 👨‍💻
+> "Verum ipsum factum."
+We only know what we make - Giambattista Vico

 - [dbt-testing-examples](https://github.com/portovep/dbt-testing-examples) - A reference dbt app with examples of how to implement different types of tests for dbt data apps
 - [continous-delivery-playground](https://github.com/portovep/continuous-delivery-playground) - A hands-on tutorial for code bootcamps that want to teach continuous delivery concepts